 Welcome to your new favorite sauce!
-This avocado green goddess dressing is - OMG - so very overwhelmingly delicious.
+This avocado green goddess dressing is - OMG - so very delicious.

 Plus, look at that vibrant green look, don't you want to just dig in?

-Origin of the green goddess dressing
+Origin of the Green Goddess dressing

 The classic green goddess dressing was first created in the 1920' by a chef at the Palace Hotel in San Francisco, California.
 It was made to honor the actor George Arliss after his role in the play "Green Goddess".

 Well, it seems like not only the movie was a hit, but the dressing too as it became quite famous.
-It is not until the 80's though that it gained most of its popularity, and became considered a health food, I assume due to its bright green color.
+It was not until the 80's though that it gained most of its popularity, and became considered a health food, I assume due to its bright green color.

-To make a vegan green goddess dressing, then we have to skip on the dairy creamy base.
+To make a vegan green goddess dressing, then we have to skip the dairy creamy base.
 In this case, I used a combination of vegan yogurt + avocado, which I found gave me the best final texture.
 The yogurt adds some tartness and a "white" creamy texture that's appetizing while the avocado keeps a rich and "fatty" consistency, even without the mayo or sour cream.

 Ingredients you'll need

-This recipe is highly customizable and such an amazing way to use up fresh herbs that are left behind before they go bad.
+This recipe is highly customizable and such an amazing way to use fresh herbs that are left behind before they go bad.

 This sauce will be ready within 10 minutes with minimal chopping as everything goes in the food processor.
 So, it is more of a matter of gathering the ingredients together, then a quick blend and done, super easy!